tweag/nickel/tests/snapshot/README.md

 assume you have `cargo-insta` installed.
 If you'd prefer not to install it, please read [this section](#without-cargo-insta).

+The snapshot tests for `nickel export` capture both `stdout` and `stderr`.
+For easier reviewability in `cargo insta review` this is done with two separate assertions.
+As an unfortunate side effect, adding a new test input requires running `cargo insta review` twice, once for `stdout` and once for `stderr`.

 ## What to do if a snapshot test fails

 1. Run `cargo insta review`.